Skip to main content

 Eitungjerde and his wife Eli-Grethe run Balholm, the award-winning company that makes handcrafted fruit juices and ciders.
 Balholm is located in the village of Balestrand by Norway’s largest fjord, the Sognefjord.

 In the 1980s, several farms in this area started farming organically.
-For the numerous small fruit farms in the steep terrain, fresh thinking, diversity, and the ability to adapt has been crucial for survival.
+Innovative thinking, diversity, and the ability to adapt has been crucial for the survival of the numerous small fruit farms in the steep terrain.

-Today, connoisseurs go so far as to compare Norwegian cider to champagne.
+Today, connoisseurs go so far as to compare Norwegian cider to champagne (an apt comparison as 'Hardanger cider' also has PGI status, see below).

 The unique microclimate along the narrow fjords has turned out to be ideal for apple cultivation.